What is stomach cancer?

 Because early-stage stomach cancer rarely shows symptoms, it can be difficult to detect, and because your gastrointestinal (GI) system is complex, it can be a challenge to treat.
 Our team is here to guide you through the stomach cancer treatment process and offer you hope for the future.

 Your treatment plan will be determined by your care team based on age, medical history, type and stage of stomach cancer, and personal preferences.
-Options may include:
+Stomach cancer treatment options may include:

 - Endoscopic resection